 What can I do to prevent an animal bite?

-- Learn to recognize the signs of a scared pet.
+- Learn to recognize the signs of a scared animal.
 Avoid quick, sudden movements.

 - Do not step between animals that are fighting.

-- Do not leave a pet alone with a young child, even if it is a pet.
+- Do not leave an animal alone with a young child, even if it is a pet.